 How to Save Money on Renters Insurance

-Much of what influences the cost of any particular renters insurance policy will be outside of the renter’s control.
-Most renters aren’t going to leave the state to find a more affordable renters insurance policy, and the past is the past in terms of a renter’s claim history.
-While renters can save money by choosing less coverage or selecting an actual cash value policy instead of the recommended replacement cost value payout option, there are several ways a renter can save money on renters insurance without making sacrifices in coverage.
+Much of what influences the cost of any particular insurance policy will be outside of the renter’s direct control.
+Most people aren’t going to leave the state to find a more affordable insurance policy, and the past is the past in terms of claim history.
+While renters can save money by choosing less coverage or selecting an actual cash value policy instead of the recommended replacement cost value payout option, there are several ways to save money on renters insurance without making sacrifices in coverage.

-Renters insurance, as relatively inexpensive as it is, can be even cheaper when renters get discounts.
 While the available discounts vary among providers, most providers offer at least some discounts.
-Here are some discounts available to renters:
+Here are some that are often available:

-- Pay in full – Rather than pay monthly premiums, some providers allow renters to pay for renters insurance annually.
+- Pay in full – Rather than pay monthly premiums, some providers allow policyholders to pay annually.
 Paying for the year up front can often save money.

-- Automatic pay plan – When renters sign up to have payments automatically drawn from their bank accounts, they can receive a discount on their premiums with Allstate.
+- Automatic pay plan – When policyholders sign up to have payments automatically drawn from their bank accounts, they can receive a discount on their premiums with certain insurers.

-- Home security system – Because insurance protects against the risk of covered perils, renters who present less of a risk of some perils, such as burglary or vandalism, can sometimes save money on their premiums with a “safe home” discount.
+- Home security system – Renters can sometimes save money on their premiums with a “safe home” discount.

-- Retired renters – Some insurers offer discounts for retired renters who are also at least 55 years old.
+- Retired residents – Some insurers offer discounts for retired renters who are also at least 55 years old.

-- Receive documents by email – Progressive will apply a discount to its customers’ policies when they select e-documents in favor of standard mail.
+- Receive documents by email – Progressive will apply a discount to its customers’ policies when they select e-documents instead of standard mail.

-- Claim-free – Some providers will discount renters insurance premiums when a customer goes a certain amount of time without filing a claim, offering another reason for renters to try to limit the number of claims they file.
+- Claim-free – Some providers will offer discounts when a customer goes a certain amount of time without filing a claim—another reason to limit the number of claims filed.